labs-js/turbo-git-init/README.md

 # turbo-git-init

-Turbo git config initialization command
+Turbo git config initialization command.
+This command will create the `.turbogit` git file with the git commit convention that you choose.